DavideRoss/pico-ctf-2017-writeups/level-3/reverse-engineering/coffee/README.md

 > * Is there a way to get the source of the program?

 ### Solution

+Download the file, it is clearly a compiled Java class.
+We can confirm it with `file`:

 ```
 $ file freeThePickles.class
 freeThePickles.class: compiled Java class data, version 52.0 (Java 1.8)
 ```

+The first thing I do in every challenge is running `strings`:

 ```
 $ strings freeThePickles.class
 error: /Library/Developer/CommandLineTools/usr/bin/strings: fat file: freeThePickles.class truncated or malformed (offset plus size of cputype (4590080) cpusubtype (7432) extends past the end of the file)
 ```

-strings - => strings search in all file
+It gives me an error, so let's try to search on all file with the `-` parameter:

 ```
-strings - freeThePickles.class
+$ strings - freeThePickles.class
 <init>
 Code
 LineNumberTable